 When it doesn't pay: Illness or injury that doesn't result in death

-Pays out: Monthly benefit (up to 75% of income) while you're unable to work due to illness or injury
+Pays out: Monthly benefit (typically up to 70% of pre-disability earnings post-APRA reform) while you are unable to work due to illness or injury

-Claim trigger: Illness or injury prevents you from working in your occupation
+Claim trigger: Illness or injury prevents you from performing your occupation duties

-When it doesn't pay: Death (that's what life insurance covers)
+When it doesn't pay: Death (that is what life insurance covers); voluntary unemployment; some pre-existing condition exclusions

 | Feature | Life Insurance | Income Protection |